csquared/arduino-restclient/README.md

 [ricardochimal](https://github.com/ricardochimal) For all his c++ help.
 Couldn't have done this without you!

-[theycallmeswift](https://github.com/theycallmeswift) Helping incept debug v1.0
+[theycallmeswift](https://github.com/theycallmeswift) Helping incept and debug v1.0